 Current Community Resources

-Pop-Up Food Pantries –Free fresh fruits and vegetables and other perishable items are available at Pop-Up Pantries around downtown Nashua every weekday at 11am and 2pm at various outdoor locations around the city between April 15 and October 31.
+ashua every weekday at 11am and 2pm at various outdoor locations between April 15 and October 31.
 During the winter months the number of pantries is reduced to 1 per day at 11am.
 Information about locations and other food resources can be found here: https://tinyurl.com/Pop-UpPantries

 Rosie’s Pantry Women’s Hygiene Pantry – Rosie’s Pantry is a FREE women’s hygiene pantry hosted by Girls Inc. at 27 Burke Street in Nashua.
 Women’s hygiene items such as sanitary napkins, tampons, period underwear, reusable pads, menstrual cups, razors, deodorant, etc. are available to the public for free on weekdays between 8am and 6pm.
-Donations to the pantry may be made through http://tinyurl.com/rosiespantrywishlist or dropped off at United Way at 20 Broad Street in Nashua between 10am and 3pm.
+Donations to the pantry may be made through https://tinyurl.com/RosiesUW or dropped off at United Way at 20 Broad Street in Nashua between 10am and 3pm.
+More detailed information about Rosie’s Women’s Hygiene Pantry can be found here.

 Little Free Pantry – Our little Free Pantry (currently being renovated) provides free canned and jarred goods to community members who need them.
 The Pantry (location TBD) is open 24 hours a day.

 Rod Hansen / TAPP School Supplies Pantry – United Way of Greater Nashua and Teachers and Paws Project have come together to provide school supplies to teachers who may otherwise have to pay for them out of their own pocket.
-The school supplies pantry is available to teachers at the United Way of Greater Nashua office, 20 Broad Street in Nashua, on weekdays between 10am and 3pm.
-If teachers are unavailable between those hours they can contact United Way at email@example.com or (603)882-4011 to arrange another time to visit the pantry.
-Donations may be made through our Amazon Wishlist here: https://tinyurl.com/UWGNschoolsupplies or dropped off to the United Way office at 20 Broad Street in Nashua on weekdays between 10am and 3pm.
+The pantry is open to any educator in the Greater Nashua area who is in need of supplies themselves or is looking to provide supplies to a student who would otherwise go without.
+The program aims to guarantee that everyone in our school systems – educators and students alike – has the supplies they need to succeed.
+The school supplies pantry is available at the United Way of Greater Nashua office, 20 Broad Street in Nashua, on weekdays between 10am and 3pm.
+If teachers are unavailable between those hours, they can contact United Way at email@example.com or (603) 882-4011 to arrange another time to visit the pantry.
+An annual collection drive is held each August, but donations are always welcome year-round at the United Way office, 20 Broad St., Nashua on weekdays between 10am and 3pm.
+Donations may also be made through our Amazon Wishlist here: https://tinyurl.com/UWGNschoolsupplies.

 Summer School Lunch Distribution – Since the beginning of the COVID-19 pandemic in March 2020 United Way of Greater Nashua and the Nashua School District have worked together to distribute meals to children during times when children are unable to visit school cafeterias – during summer breaks or while remote learning was taking place.
 Each weekday during the month of July, volunteers set up tables outside 5 Nashua elementary schools to distribute take-away breakfasts and lunches to neighborhood children in need of food supports.